 To measure those gains, amortize the cost over the number of expected years to the end of the solution’s lifecycle, and factor in the benefits based on the outcomes you decided to measure.

 For older enterprises, most if not all of their technology environment may be in the mature or declining phases.
 This isn’t necessarily a bad thing: The costs are in the past and the organization may still be deriving sufficient value from the asset.
 The trick is to know when lack of investment becomes divestment, or harmful to the enterprise.

 The good thing about today’s cloud-based, licensed technologies is how they liberate users from having to make risky, multi-year hardware purchases on capabilities that may become rapidly obsolete.
 The switching costs have never been lower for most enterprise technologies.
 Still, it’s important to know and manage their lifecycle stage, relative to the competition.

 How to Create a TLM portfolio

 Getting a TLM approach off the ground isn’t difficult, but it does requires some strategic effort.
+We’ve helped a number of organizations with navigating the intersection of strategy and technology.
 Here a few ways to get started: